APPLYING TO CAMP

 What if I’m applying with my whole family?

-If you are applying as a family, you can select ‘Family’ from the drop-down menu on the first page of the lottery application.
-You will then fill out the application with your information, and when you get to the end, you can add another person from your family and enter in their information.
+If you are applying as a family, you can select ‘Family’ from the drop-down menu on the lottery application and add the number of members in your family to your cart.
+You will then fill out separate applications for each member of your family so that we have information for each person.
 You can repeat this process until your whole family is registered.
 You’ll then be asked to make a deposit for the whole family.
 For instance, if you have four family members, you will place a deposit of $400 ($100/pp).

 If you apply as a family, we’ll name your group and enter that name as many times as there are people in your family.
 That means your fates are linked, and you’ll either all get in or all get on the waiting list together.